Awards and Recognition

 Call for Nominations

-The Service Learning Academy is currently seeking nominations for the 2019 Outstanding Faculty and Student Service Learning Awards.
-Applicants interested in applying should view our Call for Nominations page for requirements and deadlines.
+The Service Learning Academy will open the nomination process for our 2020 Outstanding Faculty and Student Service Learning Awards soon.
+Future applicants interested in applying should view our Call for Nominations page for requirements and deadlines.
 Please contact Kirsten Case if you have any questions.

 Service Learning Awards